 - Hiking backpack carrier for smaller kids

-- Plenty of snacks to keep everyone energized
+- Plenty of high-energy hiking snacks to keep everyone energized

 Arches and Canyonlands National Parks couldn’t be more different despite their close proximity.
 Where Arches offers impressive arches with easy walking distances, Canyonlands hiking trails gives hikers incredible panoramic views.